cypress-io/cypress/packages/driver/cross-origin-testing.md

 ## Unsupported APIs

 Certain APIs are currently not supported in the **cy.origin()** callback.
-Depending on the API, we may or may not implemented support for them in the future.
+Depending on the API, we may or may not implement support for them in the future.

 ### cy.origin()